 3 – Have cool drinks and treats

-4 – Dress Accordingly
+4 – Dress accordingly

 This isn’t the time to pile posh sweaters on your little black dress or wear your black track pants.
-You want to go for lightweight, light-colored clothing.
+You want to go for lightweight, light-coloured clothing.
 Wearing too much clothing, or really tight clothes or even dark clothing can hold in the heat and make it harder for your body to cool itself.

 5 –Don’t have A/C?
 Go out!